JGCRI/CMIP5_patterns/SRC/pr_pattern_create_README.md

-	Change line 15 if different temporal aggregation of pattern is wanted Change lines 19-22 if different time spans for climatology and pattern are wanted Change lines 28-30 if not CMIP files to reflect files in input directories Change lines 60-61 & 70-71 if mm/month is not prefered.
+	Change line 15 if different temporal aggregation of pattern is wanted Change lines 19-22 if different time spans for climatology and pattern are wanted Change lines 28-30 if not CMIP files to reflect files in input directories Change lines 58-59 & 68-69 if mm/month is not prefered.
 Do not comment out these lines.
 Original units are in mm -s, which are too small for the regression equation.
-	Change lines 103-105 if seasonal is wanted.
-Line 87 shows how to do this Change line 127 if different different unit is used.
+	Change lines 98-100 if seasonal is wanted.
+Line 96 shows how to do this Change lines 121 & 157 if different unit is used.
 Change "mm/month" only.
-	Change line 209 if seasonal is wanted.
+	Change lines 177 & 181 if seasonal is wanted.

 To run the script: